desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 ## Rendering views {#rendering}

-While the app is running, the app context can be used to render the application's UI.
+While the app is running, the `app` object is used to render the application's UI.
 Most commonly, an activity will render its view when ready (i.e. from the {@link Activity.ready()} method), using one of the methods below.

 - {@link GlobalContext.showPage()}
 - {@link GlobalContext.showDialog()}